There’s broad public support for sex education, but many young people aren’t receiving the sex education they need and deserve.

 What Sex Education Do Teens Get in the US?

-The gap between the sex education students should receive and what they actually receive is wide.
-According to the 2014 CDC School Health Profiles, fewer than half of high schools and only a fifth of middle schools teach all 16 topics recommended by the CDC as essential components of sex education.
-These topics range from basic information on how HIV and other STDs are transmitted - and how to prevent infection - to critical communication and decision-making skills.
+The gap between the sex education students need and what they actually get is wide.
+According to the 2018 CDC School Health Profiles, fewer than half of high schools and less than a fifth of middle schools teach all 20 topics recommended by the CDC as essential components of sex education.
+These topics range from basic information on how HIV and other STIs are transmitted — and how to prevent infections — to critical communication and decision-making skills.

-In fact, today fewer young people report receiving any formal sex education at all.
-A recent study published by the Guttmacher Institute found that fewer teens now than in the past are being exposed to important and timely information about a range of sex education topics.
-Overall, in 2011–2013, 43% of adolescent females and 57% of adolescent males did not receive information about birth control before they had sex for the first time.
-Despite these declines in formal education, there was no increase in the proportion of teens who discussed these same sex education topics with their parents.
+A recent study published by the Guttmacher Institute found that adolescents were less likely to report receiving sex education on key topics in 2015–2019 than they were in 1995 Overall, in 2015–2019, only half of adolescents reported receiving sex education that met the minimum standard articulated in Healthy People 2030.
+Among teens reporting penis-in-vagina sex, fewer than half (43% of females and 47% of males) received this instruction before they had sex for the first time.
+Despite these declines in formal education, there was no increase in the proportion of teens who discussed these sex education topics with their parents.